Estimated reading time: 5 minutes

 An essential ingredient in South East Asian cooking, and a necessary umami flavour in pad thai.
 However, if you cannot get hold of this, skip it altogether, you will still get lovely noodles.
 If you like, you could always slice some shiitake mushrooms up pretty finely and cook them with the noodles, to add flavour.
 Shiitakes are full of umami.

-- 12 toothpicks, cut to size as required 1-2 tbsp roasted peanuts
+- 12 toothpicks cut to size as required

-- 50ml/2fl oz tamarind juice (see Handy Hints above) 2 tsp palm sugar
+- 50 ml tamarind juice see Handy Hints above 2 tsp palm sugar

 - pinch chilli powder